9 Real Estate Lead Generation Ideas to Boost Your Career

 If you are a listing agent, the portfolio you build throughout your career is your bread and butter for gaining valuable leads.
 Your portfolio should include your marketing statistics, neighborhood metrics and real estate images from your previous listings.

 In real estate, your brand image is reflected through your published listing images.
 Not only do you want these images to be beautiful and professional, but you also want them to be consistent.
-As you start your career in real estate or are in the process of revamping your brand image, consider finding a professional real estate photography vendor.
+As you start your career in real estate or are in the process of revamping your brand image, find a real estate photographer or real estate photography vendor that you can depend on!

 This real estate photographer should be your go-to for all of your listing photos.
 Why?
 Because consistency is a great aesthetic for successful agents!
 Find a real estate photographer that is flexible, dependable and offers great images at a fair price.